^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment of pyelonephritis should be comprehensive, lengthy, individual, aimed at eliminating the cause in each specific case.
+Treatment of pyelonephritis should be comprehensive, long-term, individual, aimed at eliminating the cause in each specific case.

-• Eliminate the factors that make the disease worse (urinary tract obstruction, diabetes mellitus, pregnancy, etc.);
+• eliminate factors that aggravate the course of the disease (urinary tract obstruction, diabetes mellitus, pregnancy, etc.);

-• to establish the type of pathogen, its sensitivity to antibiotics and chemotherapy;
+• determine the type of pathogen, its sensitivity to antibiotics and chemotherapy drugs;

-• clarify the condition of urodynamics (absence or presence of urinary passage disorders);
+• clarify the state of urodynamics (absence or presence of disturbances in the passage of urine);

-• determine the degree of activity of the infectious-inflammatory process;
+• determine the degree of activity of the infectious and inflammatory process;

-Acute pyelonephritis without signs of obstruction is subject to immediate treatment with antibacterial drugs.
-In obstructive pyelonephritis, treatment is begun by restoring the passage of urine through the installation of a catheter, a stent, or nephrostomy.
-Without restoration of the passage of urine, the use of antibacterial drugs is dangerous (high risk of bacteriemic shock).
+Acute pyelonephritis without signs of obstruction requires immediate treatment with antibacterial drugs.
+In case of obstructive pyelonephritis, treatment begins with restoring the passage of urine by installing a catheter, stent or performing a nephrostomy.
+Without restoring the passage of urine, the use of antibacterial drugs is dangerous (high risk of developing bacteremic shock).

 Read also:

-Treatment of chronic pyelonephritis is conditionally divided into two stages:
+Treatment of chronic pyelonephritis is conventionally divided into two stages:

-• treatment during the period of exacerbation (practically does not differ in its principles from the treatment of acute pyelonephritis);
+• treatment during an exacerbation (practically no different in its principles from the treatment of acute pyelonephritis);

 • anti-relapse treatment.